Pelumi-Aderinto/Jax_Prosail/README.md

 **Adapted from the original NumPy/Torch versions by [Pelumi Aderinto/Instadeep].**

 This repository contains **JAX-based** Python code for the PROSPECT and SAIL (PROSAIL) leaf and canopy reflectance models.
-The original FORTRAN code was downloaded from [Jussieu](http://teledetection.ipgp.jussieu.fr/prosail/).
+The original FORTRAN code was downloaded from [Jussieu](http://teledetection.ipgp.jussieu.fr/prosail/) and [jgomezdans](https://github.com/jgomezdans/prosail/tree/2.0.0alpha).
 We have reimplemented the functionality in Python + JAX.
 This code is useful for radiative transfer modeling in vegetation remote sensing, with automatic differentiation and GPU acceleration possibilities via JAX.

 **Key references**:
 - Original PROSPECT model: [Jacquemoud & Baret (1990), Jacquemoud et al. (2009)]